hyperledger/besu/CONTRIBUTING.md

 1. **Create a topic branch** and name it appropriately.
 Starting the branch name with the issue number is a good practice and a reminder to fix only one issue in a Pull-Request (PR)._
-1. **Make your changes** adhering to the coding and documentation conventions described below.
+1. **Make your changes** adhering to the coding conventions described below.
 _In general a commit serves a single purpose and diffs should be easily comprehensible.
 For this reason do not mix any formatting fixes or code moves with actual code changes._
-1. **Commit your changes** using a clear commit message.
+1. **Commit your changes** see [How to Write a Git Commit Message] article by [Chris Beams].
 1. **Test your changes** locally before pushing to ensure that what you are proposing is not breaking another part of the software.
-    * For code changes, running the `./gradlew clean check test` command locally will help you to be confident that your changes will pass CI tests once pushed as a Pull Request.
+Running the `./gradlew clean check test` command locally will help you to be confident that your changes will pass CI tests once pushed as a Pull Request.
-    * For doc changes, displaying the doc with [MkDocs] in a preview mode enables you to check the rendering as explained in the [MkDocs And Markdown Guide](MKDOCS-MARKDOWN-GUIDE.md#preview-the-documentation).
 1. **Push your changes** to your remote fork (usually labeled as `origin`).
 1. **Create a pull-request** (PR) on the Pantheon repository.
 If the PR addresses an existing Jira issue, include the issue number in the PR title in square brackets (for example, `[PAN-2374]`).
-1. **Add labels** to identify the type of your PR. _For example, if your PR only changes documentation, add the "documentation" label.
+1. **Add labels** to identify the type of your PR. _For example, if your PR is not ready to validate, add the "work-in-progress" label.
 If it fixes a bug, add the "bug" label._
 1. If the PR address an existing Jira issue, comment in the Jira issue with the PR number.
 1. **Ensure your changes are reviewed**.
 _Select the reviewers you would like to review your PR.